trojanMcAfee/base-analysis/queries/README.md

 - web3: For interacting with the Morpho smart contracts and blockchain data
 - node-fetch: For making HTTP requests to the GraphQL API
 - dotenv: For loading environment variables
+- Python dependencies (for btc_liquidation_heatmap.py):
+  - pandas: For data manipulation
+  - matplotlib: For visualization
+  - numpy: For numerical operations